smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

   - EMCO user can deploy the smart city applications across the clusters.
 Besides that, EMCO supports override values profiles for operator to satisfy the need of deployments.
   - More details about refer to [SmartCity Deployment Practise with EMCO](#smartcity-deployment-with-emco).

-This document aims to familiarize the user with [OpenNESS deployment flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md) for EMCO installation and provsion, and provide instructions accordingly.
+This document aims to familiarize the user with [OpenNESS deployment flavor](../../flavors.md) for EMCO installation and provsion, and provide instructions accordingly.
 ## EMCO Introduction
 ### EMCO Architecture
 The following diagram depicts a high level overview of the EMCO architecture.
 ![OpenNESS EMCO](openness-emco-images/openness-emco-arch.png)
+_Figure - EMCO Architecture_
   - Cluster Registration Controller registers clusters by cluster owners.
   - Distributed Application Scheduler provides simplified, and extensible placement.
   - Network Configuration Management handles creation/management of virtual and provider networks.